ismaelbelghiti/Tigwi/Misc/API/Spec.md

 ###Purpose

-Get a number _numberOfSubscriptions_ of accounts in any of the lists followed by the account _accountName_ or _accountId_.
+Get the number you want to of accounts in any of the lists followed by the given account.
 No special order provided.

 If you're authenticated and you have the rights on the account, you will see private subscriptions (from private lists) along with public ones.